-Department representatives designated as "ex-officio members" shall attend board or commission meetings and participate in the discussion as a non-voting member.
-Staff may advocate a particular position on potential board or commission actions consistent with Council policy directives, initiatives and goals.
+Department representatives designated as "ex-officio members" shall attend B&C meetings and participate in the discussion as a non-voting member.
+Staff may advocate a particular position on potential B&C actions consistent with Council policy directives, initiatives and goals.